sigmie/sigmie.com/docs/v0/laravel-scout.md

 # Nova
-Of course, the Elasticsearch Scout package is fully compatible with Laravel Nova.
+The Elasticsearch Scout package is fully compatible with Laravel Nova.

 ## Score
 If you want to debug your Searches and you are using Laravel Nova, you can create a resource field like this: